practicalcomputerscience/MicrobenchmarkGPHLlanguages/15 - memory leak detection with Valgrind/README.md

 <br/>

-I refactored the [C](tbd) program after I also used regular expressions there in order to re-establish the former state of "all heap blocks were freed" after a program run:
+I refactored the [C](tbd) program with two _regfree()_ function calls, after I also used regular expressions, in order to re-establish the former state of "all heap blocks were freed" after a program exit:

 ```
   ...